Israel Keyes: Study of serial killers

 A search of Keyes's residence found dozens of books about murders, both fiction and non-fiction.
 Keyes re-read Dean Koontz's 1995 thriller Intensity on several occasions and closely identified with the serial killer antagonist.
 He closely studied Mindhunter: Inside the FBI's Elite Serial Crime Unit by FBI profiler John E. Douglas in his youth.
 Keyes also undertook a meticulous study of other serial killers.
-Keyes idolized Ted Bundy and felt that he shared many similarities with him.
+Keyes admired Ted Bundy and felt that he shared many similarities with him.
 Both Keyes and Bundy were methodical and felt as though they possessed their victims despite their difference in victim choice and modi operandi.
 Keyes went as far as imitating Bundy's court escape and was immediately seized by guards.

-He also admired and studied other serial killers, yet actively shunned media attention for his crimes as he was fearful for his family and being labelled a "copycat" for his admiration of Bundy and other murderers.
-Keyes called Dennis Rader a "wimp" for apologizing in court and showing remorse for his crimes, but expressed admiration for serial killers "that haven't been caught."
-When asked in an interview about Alaska-based murderer Robert Hansen, Keyes replied enthusiastically, stating, "Yeah, I know all about him."
+He also admired and studied other serial killers, yet actively shunned media attention for his crimes as he was fearful for his family and for being labelled a "copycat" for his admiration of Bundy and other murderers.
+According to Hunter, Keyes described Dennis Rader as a "wimp" for apologizing in court, but expressed admiration for serial killers "that haven't been caught".
+According to Hunter, when asked in an interview about Alaska-based murderer Robert Hansen, Keyes responded by saying, "Yeah, I know all about him."
 He continued: "I probably know every single serial killer that's ever been written about.
 It's kind of a hobby of mine."
-When FBI agents informed him of the 2012 Aurora, Colorado shooting he inquired as to the status of the shooter and had expressed mild interest in the perpetrator, James Holmes.
+When FBI agents informed him of the 2012 Aurora theater shooting, he asked about the status of the suspect and expressed interest in the perpetrator, James Holmes.